Skip to main content

 Michigan Voting Guide

-Voting provides citizens with an opportunity to express their thoughts and opinions and to have their political voices heard.
-While the state of Michigan makes voting fairly accessible, it is much easier if you know what you need to do before heading to the polls.
+Voting provides citizens with an opportunity to express their political voices.
+While the State of Michigan makes voting fairly accessible, it's much easier if you know what you need to do before upcoming elections.
 Learn more in this Michigan Voting Guide.

 • A citizen of the United States of America

-• A citizen of Michigan and the town in which you register to vote
+• A citizen of Michigan and the town where you registered to vote

 • At least 18 years of age on election day

-You cannot vote in Michigan if you are a felon, although voting rights for felons are restored once they have finished their sentence.
+You cannot vote in Michigan if you are a felon.
+The state will restore a felon's voting right once they complete their sentence.

 POLLING PLACE FINDER